-RADOS considers two dimensions of OSD liveness: whether the OSD is reachable, and whether it is assigned data by CRUSH.
-An unresponsive OSD is initially marked down, and any primary responsibilities (update serialization, replication) temporarily pass to the next OSD in each of its placement groups.
-If the OSD does not quickly recover, it is marked out of the data distribution, and another OSD joins each PG to re-replicate its contents.
-Clients which have pending operations with a failed OSD simply resubmit to the new primary.
+In order to cope with intermittent OSD failures (e. g., a reboot), RADOS considers two dimensions of OSD liveness: whether the OSD is reachable, and whether it is assigned data by CRUSH.
+A non-responsive OSD is initially marked down, and any primary responsibilities (update serialization, replication) temporarily pass on to the next OSD for each of its placement groups.
+If after some interval the OSD does not recover, it is marked out of the data distribution map, at which point another OSD joins each PG to re-replicate its contents.
+Clients who have pending operations with a failed OSD simply resubmit to the new primary, which safely ignores any duplicates.

-Because a wide variety of network anomalies may cause intermittent lapses in OSD connectivity, a small cluster of monitors collects failure reports and filters out transient or systemic problems (like a network partition) centrally.
-Monitors (which are only partially implemented) use elections, active peer monitoring, short-term leases, and two-phase commits to collectively provide consistent and available access to the cluster map.
-When the map is updated to reflect any failures or recoveries, affected OSDs are provided incremental map updates, which then spread throughout the cluster by piggybacking on existing inter-OSD communication.
-Distributed detection allows fast detection without unduly burdening monitors, while resolving the occurrence of inconsistency with centralized arbitration.
-Most importantly, RADOS avoids initiating widespread data re-replication due to systemic problems by marking OSDs down but not out (e.g., after a power loss to half of all OSDs).
+Because a wide variety of network anomalies may cause intermittent lapses in OSD connectivity, a monitor (currently colocated with an MDS node) collects failure reports to filter out transient or systemic problems (like a network partition) centrally.
+Whenever the monitor updates the cluster map to reflect any failures or recoveries, affected OSDs are provided incremental map updates, which then spread throughout the cluster by piggybacking on existing inter-OSD communication.
+This combination of distributed detection and a centralized monitor allows fast detection without unduly burdening the monitor, and resolves the occurrence of inconsistency with centralized arbitration.
+Most importantly, it avoids initiating widespread data re-replication due to systemic problems by marking OSDs down but not out (e.g., after a power loss to half of all OSDs).
+Our prototype monitor is not yet replicated for reliability.